raspberrypilearning/mood-board/en/step_5.md

 --- task ---

-You can change the size, centering, and font weight and style of text on your mood board.
+You can change the size, centering, font weight, and style of text on your mood board.

 [[[web-large-text-tiles]]]